wmaurer/rx-angular/libs/cdk/coercion/README.md

 ## Convenience helper to easily coerce reactive values

-`@rx-angular/cdk/coercing` is a small set of helpers designed to improve the DX when managing transformations between imperative and reactive values.
+`@rx-angular/cdk/coercion` is a small set of helpers designed to improve the DX when managing transformations between imperative and reactive values.
 It provides a strictly typed API to conveniently coerce imperative setters into reactive streams.
 The documentation also includes a set of marble diagrams for better visual understanding.

 ## Key features

-- ✅ Coercing helper for Observables
+- ✅ coercion helper for Observables
 - ✅ RxJS operators
 - ✅ RxJS factories
 - ✅ Fully tested